icarogabryel/icarogabryel/README.md

 <p style="font-weight: bold;">- Neil deGrasse Tyson</p>

 <div>
-<p style="text-align: justify;">&nbsp;&nbsp;&nbsp;&nbsp;One of many beautiful, philosophical, and reflective quotes from my friend astrophysicist Neil deGrasse Tyson.
+<p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;One of many beautiful, philosophical, and reflective quotes from my friend astrophysicist Neil deGrasse Tyson.
 In this sentence, Neil explains how, even though your body is young,
 the atoms that compose your body are billions of years old, forged in the heart of the stars.
 Discoveries like that make me fall in love with science, a science that makes us reflect on who we are and what life is.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Knowing I wanted to transform this passion into a way of living, i studied computer science, which i felt particularly close to since childhood.
 The algorithms, the processing,